College of Social Sciences, Arts and Humanities Masters Excellence Scholarship

 - Apply for a course within the College of Social Sciences, Arts and Humanities and supply the relevant supporting documents for your application including - two references (including at least one academic reference), evidence of your academic qualifications, and evidence that you meet our English language entry requirements (if English is not your first language).

-- Complete the additional Masters Excellence Scholarships application form (Word, 44kb).
+- Complete the additional Masters Excellence Studentships application form (Word, 44kb).
 Your application form should be returned by email to firstname.lastname@example.org by the deadline.
-The Masters Excellence Scholarship application form will ask you to include the following:
+The Masters Excellence Studentships application form will ask you to include the following:

 - A brief personal statement (1,000 words maximum) that tells us why you wish to study your chosen course, how your previous academic and/or professional experience has given you the skills needed for postgraduate level study, and how taking this course will support your personal and/or professional development plans